cbcrg/tcoffee/docs/tcoffee_release_guide.rst

   #$: ./lib/perl/lib/perl4makefile/doc2test.pl -check <dump directory - recursive>

-Note that while compiling cls, you can use check to clean your directory
+Note that while compiling Command Lines, you can use check to clean your directory and remove any failed dump.

 ::